jjexpat00/F18MATH177/README.md

 But wait, how do we actually do this?

-As the name suggest, we will be working in the branches (or rather leaf nodes) in a tree data structure.
-The main idea to get out of this tree data structure is that there are different ways to move around the nodes - we can go down the
+As the name suggest, we will be working in the branches (or rather leaf nodes) in a tree-like data structure.
+The main idea to get out of this tree data structure is that there are different ways to move around the nodes - this movement will let us explore the possible combinations.

+Another data structure used is a item queue, being first in, first out.
+This queue helps us organize these "branches" into meaningful sets of items.

-First, we take a look at the usual suspects, objects with the highest value and process them first.
+First, we take a look at the usual suspects, objects with the highest value to weight ratio and process them first.
 Recall the greedy method - we do not expect a perfect solution just yet, but we are working towards one.
 Next, we want to implement a way to traverse the feasible region.
 By utilizing the general construction of a brute force method, we can easily create combinations of items.
-After this, we apply backtracking to stop at branches that don't have a better objective value.
+After this, we apply backtracking to stop at branches that don't have a better objective value to reduce the time spent calculating infeasible values.
+Here comes the trick: bounding.

+In linear optimization, we have constraints that bound the entire solution set for a problem.
+With the knapsack problem, we are able to create such bounds by deciding whether or not to take an item (recall binary choice).
+If we choose to leave something behind, is the best possible objective value for that decision better or worse than if we took it?
+If the potential best solution down the line is worse than what we already have, there is no point in continuing further.
+We can keep track of the current best objective value and flush out decisions that would ultimately lead us to having a worse value.

+We can summarize these steps or nodes with the following:

+1. If we reach a choice that would be infeasible, we stop!
+2. If we reach a choice that has a worse objective value, we stop!
+3. If we reach a point where we cannot make a choice, we stop!
+4. Otherwise, branch!

 ## Analysis